We want to do everything right.

 It sounds like me.

 Or rather, it sounded like me.

 I’m a personal development junkie.
-I’ve been reading advice columns since I was 13, flipping through my mother’s Ladies Home Journal’s and Good Housekeeping’s because there was nothing left in the house to read.
+I’ve been reading advice columns since I was 13, flipping through my mother’s Ladies Home Journal’s and Good Housekeeping’s because there was nothing in the house to read.

 It’s amazing how many people think they know how we should live our lives.
 The business of being an expert is booming.
 It’s booming because we have such a craving to be the best version of ourselves possible.